-When Assault is committed through use (and threat) of a weapon that could be used to inflict fatal injuries upon the Plaintiff.
+Assault with a deadly weapon is when the assault is committed through use (and threat) of a weapon that could inflict fatal injuries upon the plaintiff.

 Sexual Battery & Sexual Assault

-Any type of Assault or Battery that is inherently sexual in nature.
+Any type of Assault or Battery that is inherently sexual.
 Cases of Sexual Harassment can also fall under Sexual Assault if the defendant was aware that their actions made the plaintiff feel threatened.